Swiss banks steer clear of consolidation

 "The only way to do consolidation is through mergers of equals between people who don't have a big Basel III issue to deal with," de Weck added.

-"People realize that it is not just the size of the asset, it is the complexity of the integration of the deal," Garnica said.
+"People realise that it is not just the size of the asset, it is the complexity of the integration of the deal," Garnica said.

 "We have talked about consolidation for 10 years because of rising costs," said Peter Fanconi, head of private banking at Vontobel group.
 "I think we will see much more asset deals and we will see much more liquidations."